appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 A Transmitter may initiate communication with the receiver in order to:

 -  Send SETs to the Receiver
- -  Receive acknowledgement of the SETs in response
+-  Receive acknowledgement of SETs in response

- It MAY contain the following fields:
+It MUST contain the following fields:

 `sets`
-OPTIONAL.
-A JSON object containing key-value pairs in which the key of a field is a string that contains the jti claim of the SET that is specified in the value of the field.
-This field MAY be omitted to indicate that no SETs are being delivered by the initiator in this communication.
-The Transmitter SHOULD limit 20 SETs in the sets.
+REQUIRED.
+A JSON object containing key-value pairs in which the key of a field is a string that contains the `jti` claim of the SET that is specified in the value of the field.
+This field MAY be an empty object to indicate that no SETs are being delivered by the initiator in this communication.
+The maximum number of SETs in a push MAY be set by the Transmitter for itself and SHOULD be communicated offline to the Receivers.

-The following is a non-normative example of a response.
+The following is a non-normative example of a request.

       {
         "sets": {